mmdagent-ex/site-doc/content.en/docs/05_run_contents.md

 ## Launching Content

-To launch content, specify the .mdf file at the top of the content folder as a command line argument for MMDAgent-EX.
+Start MMDAgent-EX with the .mdf file at the top of the content folder as a command-line argument.

-macOS / Linux terminal:
+Terminal (macOS / Linux):

 ```shell
 ./Release/MMDAgent-EX ./example/main.mdf
 ```

-Windows Command shell:
+Windows Command Prompt:

 ```text
 .\Release\MMDAgent-EX.exe .\example\main.mdf
 ```

-If you see a screen like the one below, the launch was successful.
+If you see a screen like the following, startup succeeded.

 <img width="480" alt="example snapshot" src="/images/example_1.png"/>

 {{< hint info >}}
-If you set this example as "home content", the content will be start up just by starting the executable.
+If you set this Example as Home, from next time the Example can be started using only the executable binary.

-To set the content being executed as home:
+To set the running content as Home:

-- Press the `/` key on the MMDAgent-EX screen → the menu opens
+- Press `/` in the MMDAgent-EX window -> menu opens
-- Move to the right menu with →
+- Press right arrow to move to the right menu
-- Select "Set current as Home" with the up and down keys and press enter
+- Use the Up/Down keys to select "Set current as Home" and press Enter
 {{< /hint >}}

-### If it fails in WSL
+### If it fails on WSL

-If the screen doesn't appear and the launch fails in WSL, your version of WSL may be outdated.
-Please use the latest WSL2, which supports GUI apps.
-For details, [please refer to this site to update your WSL version](https://learn.microsoft.com/windows/wsl/tutorials/gui-apps).
+If the window does not appear and startup fails under WSL, your WSL version may be old.
+Use the latest WSL2 that supports GUI apps.
+For details, refer to this site to update WSL to the latest version: https://learn.microsoft.com/windows/wsl/tutorials/gui-apps

-## Run demo

-Example